COVID-19 - FAQs, guidance, support and resources

 Information for families:

-Slough Family Information Services provides guidance and support with benefits, finance, debt, loans.
+- Slough Family Information Service provides guidance and support with benefits, finance, debt, loans.

 Mental health and wellbeing:

-Coping Guides - To support children, young people and families wellbeing during COVID19, East Berkshire CCG has produced a number of guides pulling together the best resources and to support self-help, these include: #Coping – Family Life During the Lockdown (includes training, resources and local and national support services), #Coping – Five Ways to Wellbeing (adapted for lockdown, primary and secondary age version), #Coping – Young People’s Guide (Includes clinically approved self-help apps as well as local and national support services).
-The guides are available for download on the East Berkshire CCG website- https://www.eastberkshireccg.nhs.uk/our-work/coping-guides/
+- Coping Guides - To support children, young people and families wellbeing during COVID19, East Berkshire CCG has produced a number of guides pulling together the best resources and to support self-help, the guides are available for download on the East Berkshire CCG website- https://www.eastberkshireccg.nhs.uk/our-work/coping-guides/

 Resources for young people and parents: